pgiambuzzi/INF502/Assignment1.md

 3. Use `git diff BRANCH_NAME` to view the differences from a branch and the current branch.
 Summarize the difference from master to the other branch.

 ```
+Compared to the master branch, it appears that nine lines were removed from and one line was added to b/A.py, and one line was added to b/B.py.

 diff --git a/A.py b/A.py
 index 0afa98c..dc1e9bd 100644
 --- a/A.py